hactuns/-winston-cloudwatch-transport/README.md

   logGroupName: '', // required
   logStreamName: '', // required

-  // Should send logs to CloudWatch
+  // Should send logs to CloudWatch.
+Default set to true
   enabled: boolean

-  // Would like to set to true if we are using serverless function to avoid request being shutdown
+  // Would like to set to true if we are using serverless function to avoid request being shutdown.
+Default set to false
   async: boolean

   // Customize log message